aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

 are functionally equivalent).
 This allows the library to automatically replace the occurrences of such PyTorch modules with their distributed counterparts provided by the library.
-For more information, see :ref:`registering-tp-modules`.
+For more information, see the following topics.

+.. contents:: Topics
+  :depth: 3
+  :local:

 .. _registering-tp-modules: